-Even after COVID-19, the outlook for Canada's oilsands looks grim, IHS report says | CBC News
+Even after COVID-19, outlook for Canada's oilsands looks grim, IHS report says | CBC News

-Regardless of COVID, the outlook for the oilsands gets a bit dimmer year after year
+Regardless of COVID, the outlook for the oilsands gets dimmer year after year

-The pandemic has cost the industry billions, but long-term, it has bigger challenges
+The pandemic has cost the industry billions, but in the long term, it has bigger challenges

-The latest forecast for future growth in the oilsands was released Tuesday and continued a trend over most of the last decade of industry experts having a less optimistic outlook for the sector.
+The latest forecast for oilsands production growth was released on Tuesday, and it continues a trend over most of the last decade of industry experts having a less optimistic outlook for the sector.

-The new report by IHS Markit expects oilsands production to reach 3.8 million barrels per day of oil in 2030, compared to last year's projection of production climbing to 3.9 million.
+The new report by IHS Markit expects oilsands production to reach 3.8 million barrels per day of oil in 2030, compared to last year's projection of production climbing to 3.9 million bpd.

-It's a relatively small change to the forecast the firm released in 2019, but yet another revision downward.
-That pattern has occurred just about every year since 2014, when the main oilpatch industry group had forecast oilsands output climbing to 4.8 million barrels per day by 2030.
+It's a relatively small change to the forecast the firm released in 2019, but notable because of yet another downward revision.
+That pattern has occurred just about every year since 2014, when the main oilpatch industry group forecast oilsands output climbing to 4.8 million barrels per day by 2030.

-By 2016, the Canadian Association of Petroleum Producers had lowered its 2030 forecasts further to project growth to reach 3.7 million barrels per day.

 For context, oilsands production at the beginning of this year was about 2.9 million barrels per day.

-Analysts with IHS Markit lowered their latest forecast slightly predominantly because of pipelines.
-There is doubt about when and if new export pipelines will be built and that uncertainty will weigh on the confidence level of companies to invest significant funding to build new oilsands facilities.
+Analysts with IHS Markit lowered their latest forecast predominantly because of pipelines.
+There is still doubt about when and if new export pipelines will be built, and that uncertainty will weigh on the confidence level of companies looking to invest the significant funds needed to build new oilsands facilities.

-Some projects like the Trans Mountain expansion have overcome court challenges and continue to get built, while other projects like TC Energy's Keystone XL face new roadblocks and further delays to construction.
+Some projects, like the Trans Mountain expansion, have overcome court challenges and are being built, while other projects, like TC Energy's Keystone XL, face new roadblocks and further delays to construction.

 "They continue to move forward and backward," said Kevin Birn, a Calgary-based analyst with IHS, in an interview.